Boukos/MIDS-W205/exercise_2/readme.md

 to start a tweetcounter application that drops and creates a new table each time it starts or an application which accumulates counts to an existing table (or creates a new one if it does not exist).
 Additionally, [serving scripts](serving-scripts) can be called to query the dataset.

-# to filter the most common 150+1 words
-psql -U w205

-SE